-Media Action Research Group (MARG) is an intersectional feminist collective that researches with grassroots media activists to co-produce knowledge toward transformative social change.
-Since 2013, we have had a multi-year research grant from the Social Sciences and Humanities Research Council (SSHRC) to support our work.
+Media Action Research Group (MARG) was an intersectional feminist collective that researched with grassroots media activists to co-produce knowledge toward transformative social change.
+From 2013 to 2019, we have had a multi-year research grant from the Social Sciences and Humanities Research Council (SSHRC) to support our work.

 We aim to disrupt how academic research is done traditionally by using alternative methods and making media activism central to this project.
 We want to make this project useful for media activists on the ground by writing accessible research findings, creating activist resources such as videos, offering collaborative workshops, organizing conferences, and partnering with media activist groups.